-- John Piccard's comment that basically said that CEOs who look at Sustainability and say, "I dont see the ROI" are stupid and killing their changes of continued success (the word he used was "dead").
+- John Piccard's comment that basically said that CEOs who look at Sustainability and say, "I dont see the ROI" are stupid and killing their chances of continued success (the word he used was "dead").

 The overall theme was this: Businesses make money by making customers happy.
 If the customers start demanding more sustainable products from businesses, then business will begin to give the customers what they ask for.
 It is up to us (the public) to begin demanding that businesses take action, and hopefully the sustainable business leaders will show the other businesses how.